-We commenced operations in 2015, and have since devoted substantially all of our efforts and financial resources to building our research and development capabilities, identifying product candidates, undertaking preclinical studies, conducting clinical trials and establishing our corporate infrastructure.
+Since commencing operations in 2015, we have devoted substantially all of our efforts and financial resources to building our research and development capabilities and establishing our corporate infrastructure.
 As a result, we have incurred net losses since inception.
-As of December 31, 2020, we had an accumulated deficit of \$214.8 million.
-We have incurred net losses of \$52.9 million and \$43.0 million for the years ended December 31, 2020 and 2019, respectively.
-We do not expect to generate product revenue unless and until we obtain approval for the commercialization of a drug candidate, and we cannot assure you that we will ever generate significant revenue or profits.
+As of December 31, 2021, we had an accumulated deficit of \$284.0 million.
+We have incurred net losses of \$69.2 million and \$52.9 million for the years ended December 31, 2021 and 2020, respectively.
+We do not expect to generate product revenue unless and until we obtain approval for the commercialization of a drug candidate, and we cannot assure you that we will ever generate significant product revenue or profits.

 Since inception, we have financed our operations primarily through the sale of equity securities.
+In June 2021, we completed an underwritten public offering (the "2021 Public Offering") of 4,356,060 shares of common stock at a public offering price of \$33.00 per share and received approximately \$134.8 million in net proceeds, after deducting underwriting discounts and other offering-related costs.
+In February 2020, we completed an underwritten follow-on public offering ("Follow on Offering") of 2,500,000 shares of our common stock issued at an offering price of \$30.00 per share and received approximately \$69.8 million in net proceeds after deducting underwriting discounts and other offering related costs.

-In February 2020, we completed an underwritten follow-on public offering of 2,500,000 shares of our common stock for net proceeds of \$69.8 million.
-In December 2020, we sold 188,700 shares of common stock for net proceeds of \$3.8 million in "at-the-market" offerings pursuant to a Controlled Equity OfferingSM Sales Agreement ("ATM Sales Agreement") with Cantor Fitzgerald & Co. and Stifel, Nicolaus & Company, Incorporated.
-As of December 31, 2020, we had cash and cash equivalents and marketable securities of \$111.5 million and working capital of \$103.9 million.
+During the years ended December 31, 2021 and 2020, we sold 214,971 and 188,700 shares of common stock in "at the market" offerings pursuant to a Controlled Equity OfferingSM Sales Agreement with Cantor Fitzgerald & Co. and Stifel, Nicolaus & Company, Incorporated (the "ATM Sales Agreement"), for net proceeds of \$4.7 million and \$3.8 million, respectively, after deducting commissions and other offering related costs.
+As of December 31, 2021, there was up to \$90.9 million of shares of common stock available for future issuance under the ATM Sales Agreement.
+As of December 31, 2021, we had cash and cash equivalents and marketable securities of \$189.7 million and working capital of \$183.4 million.
 We believe our current cash and cash equivalents and marketable securities will be sufficient to fund our planned operations for a period of at least 12 months following the filing date of this report.

-We expect to incur substantial expenditures in the foreseeable future as we expand our pipeline and advance our drug candidates through clinical development, undergo the regulatory approval process and, if approved, launch commercial activities.
-Specifically, in the near term we expect to incur substantial expenses relating to our ongoing and planned clinical trials, the development and validation of our manufacturing processes and other development activities.
+We expect to incur substantial expenditures in the foreseeable future as we expand our pipeline and advance our drug candidates through clinical development, undergo the regulatory approval process and, if our drug candidates are approved, launch commercial activities.
+Specifically, in the near term, we expect to incur substantial expenses relating to our ongoing and planned clinical trials, the development and validation of our manufacturing processes and other development activities.

 We will need substantial additional funding to support our continuing operations and pursue our development strategy.
-Until such time as we can generate significant revenue from sales of our drug candidates, if ever, we expect to finance our operations through the sale of equity, debt financings or other capital sources, including potential collaborations with other companies or other strategic transactions.
-Adequate funding may not be available to us on acceptable terms, or at all.
-If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of our drug candidates or delay our efforts to expand our product pipeline.
+Until we can generate significant revenue from sales of our drug candidates, if ever, we expect to finance our operations through equity or debt financings or other capital sources, including potential collaborations with other companies, or other strategic transactions.
+Adequate funding may not be available to us on acceptable terms or at all.
+If we fail to raise capital or enter into such agreements as and when needed, we may have to significantly delay, scale back or discontinue the development and commercialization of our drug candidates or delay our efforts to expand our product pipeline.
 We may also be required to sell or license to other parties rights to develop or commercialize our drug candidates that we would prefer to retain.